hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 4. The **appRoles** block may contain roles automatically generated by AAD.
 Leave the automatically generated role GUIDs with their default values.
 New roles should be added after the system roles and must contain a unique GUID value for the ID value of the new role.
 You can use a tool such as [GUID Generator](https://www.guidgenerator.com) to create the GUIDs for these new roles.
 Click **Save** to add the roles.

-    > [!Note]
-    > You can add as many roles as your organization needs, such as the `site-admins` role.
+    -> **Tip:** You can add as many roles as your organization needs, such as the `site-admins` role.
 Azure AD will send the value of these roles as the claim value in the SAML response.

-    Example role configuration that creates a new role named **Dev**:
+    The following role configuration example creates a new role named **Dev**:

     ```json
     {